toshivc/O_C-Phazerville/README.md

 ### How do I build it?

+Building the code is fairly simple using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://platformio.org/install/cli) or a [plugin within VSCode](https://platformio.org/install/ide?install=vscode).
+The project lives within the `software/o_c_REV` directory.

-You can download this repo and build the code following the ["Method B" instruction](https://ornament-and-cri.me/firmware/#method_b) from the Ornament and Crime website.
-Very specific legacy versions of the Arduino IDE and Teensyduino add-on are required to build, and are not installable on 64-bit only systems, like Mac OS.
-You must use an older version (Mojave or before) or a VM to install these versions.
+You might still be able to build this repo following the ["Method B" instruction](https://ornament-and-cri.me/firmware/#method_b) from the Ornament and Crime website.

 ### Credits